Can Santander's 123 current account beat an ISA?

 SINCE the current account Switch Guarantee was launched in 2013, Santander and Halifax have been winning the most customers, according to figures from the Payments Council.

-One of Santander's biggest pulls seems to be their 123 current account; nine out of 10 people who have switched have signed up to it.
+The main reason, in Santander's case, has been their 123 current account: at one point, nine out of 10 people who switched were signing up to it.

 With the official tax-free saving products offering rates that continue to look rather flat, high interest current accounts have become a surprisingly viable saving option.

-A 123 current account earns from 1% on balances of at least £1,000, up to 3% on savings of more than £3,000 - almost twice as much as the current crop of easy access ISAs.
+The big attraction for the 123 current account was the tiered interest, offering 1% on balances of at least £1,000, up to 3% on savings of more than £3,000 - far more than the current crop of easy access ISAs offered.

 More interest than an ISA?